stateful/docs.runme.dev/README.md

 ### Deployment

-This website is auto-deployed via Vercel's GitHub integration.
+This website is auto-deployed via Vercel's GitHub integration, when your branch is merged into main.

+The status can be found here: [https://vercel.com/stateful/docs-runme-dev](https://vercel.com/stateful/docs-runme-dev)